lukript/lukript.github.io/_posts/2025-02-17-Blockchain.md

 ## Cardano Academy

-I recently came across [Cardano Academy](https://cardano.academy/) while browsing the internet.
+I recently came across [Cardano Academy](https://cardano.academy/).
 It offers a well-structured introduction to blockchain fundamentals and the Cardano ecosystem, including topics such as the Ouroboros proof-of-stake protocol, smart contracts, and decentralized governance.
 One notable feature is the issuance of a certificate upon course completion, which adds credibility and serves as a motivational incentive.

 Completed the CBCA Practice Exam today and plan to continue with more of the course content tomorrow.
-Today’s focus is on deepening my theoretical foundation—specifically by studying the NISTIR 8202: Blockchain Technology Overview and the Blockchain Fundamentals paper.
+Today’s focus is on deepening my theoretical foundation—specifically by studying both the NISTIR 8202 publication and the Blockchain Fundamentals paper.
 Taking a balanced approach between applied learning and conceptual understanding.

----

-## Supecharge Your Learning

-A while ago I discovered a service that reads documents, websites, etc. to you.
-I've been using it to listen to the NISTIR 8202 paper.
-It's a great way to consume information and it's much faster than reading it.

 ---